-- 1. Are TFA corps members' retention and mobility rates associated with the density of other TFA corps members in the schools where they are teaching? - 2.
-Does TFA clustering influence the retention or mobility decisions of non-TFA teachers in targeted schools? - 3.
+- 2. Does TFA clustering influence the retention or mobility decisions of non-TFA teachers in targeted schools? - 3.
 Do TFA corps members show any differences in classroom performance when classifying them by mobility status?

 The analysis presented here uses longitudinal data from M-DCPS spanning six school years to produce evidence in response to these research questions, augmented with survey responses from TFA's own Alumni Survey for cohorts placed in the Miami region.
 The analysis uses Cox proportional hazards models and multinomial logit decision models in a modified difference-in-difference framework.
+Additional analyses explore whether TFA corps members non-randomly select into retention as alumni, and whether hiring TFA is an effective strategy for the district in light of the low retention figures observed in the data.

-In summary of our findings, our results suggest that the increased concentration of TFA corps members in schools reduces teacher mobility across schools after the first year of service, but it does not affect the overall retention of corps members in the district after the two-year commitment is fulfilled.
+In summary of our findings, our results suggest that the increased concentration of TFA corps members in schools reduces corps member mobility across schools after the first year of service, but it does not affect the overall retention of corps members in the district after the two-year commitment is fulfilled.
 In addition, we find evidence suggesting that non-TFA teachers in schools with a relatively high proportion of TFA corps members are significantly more likely to leave the district.
-When evaluating classroom productivity using a value-added approach, we find TFA corps members retained beyond the two-year commitment perform significantly higher in mathematics during their first two years of teaching; in other words, we observe positive selection into postcommitment retention among TFA corps members.
-Finally, we produce steady-state estimates of the minimum TFA effects necessary for the district to prefer hiring a TFA corps member relative to a non-TFA hire, given the relatively low levels of retention observed among the TFA corps in M-DCPS.
-TFA corps members in the district exceed this minimum value in both reading and mathematics.
+When evaluating classroom productivity using a value-added approach, we find TFA corps members retained beyond the two-year commitment perform significantly higher in mathematics during their first two years of teaching; in other words, we observe positive selection into post-commitment retention among TFA corps members.
+Finally, we produce steady-state estimates of the minimum TFA effects necessary for the district to prefer hiring a TFA corps member relative to a non-TFA hire; TFA corps members in the district exceed this minimum value in both reading and mathematics.